-Brisbane is a city dear to our hearts after our unforgettable travels around Australia.
-We spent a lot of time in Brisbane and spent a couple of nights in Brisbane City.
-We loved Brisbane for its modest size, scenic river, modern architecture, and accessible bike lanes across the city.
-Brisbane is a lovely place to live and reminds us of our hometown of Rotterdam.
+Brisbane is a city dear to my heart after my unforgettable travels around Australia.
+I spent a lot of time in Brisbane and spent a couple of nights in Brisbane City.
+I loved Brisbane for its modest size, scenic river, modern architecture, and accessible bike lanes across the city.
+Brisbane is a lovely place to live and reminds me of my hometown of Rotterdam.

 Given its smaller size, it’s easy to get around Brisbane and see most of the highlights in one day.
 Many of the best attractions sit along the Brisbane River, and there are stunning cityscapes everywhere.
 And the mountains and islands just beyond the city limits tempt you with beautiful nature escapes.

-To excite you for a visit to Brisbane, we’ve tallied our favorite activities from this laid-back town.
+To excite you for a visit to Brisbane, I’ve tallied our favorite activities from this laid-back town.
 Avid trekkers, beachgoers, foodies, music fanatics, history buffs, and everyone in between will find fun activities here.
-For the best experience, here are our 15 top things to do in Brisbane.
+For the best experience, here are my 15 top things to do in Brisbane.

 Things to Do and See in Brisbane